Inhouse Seminar: Controlling for Non-Financials

 • Dependencies and overlaps between accounting and controlling

-• Application of profitability and investment calculation
+• Basics of cost accounting and calculation for pricing

 Target group